siraj-ulhaq/siraj-ulhaq/README.md

-- 👋 Hi, I’m @siraj-ulhaq
+- 👋 Hi, I’m @siraj-ulhaq, computer science and mathematics student at the University of Manchester
-- 👀 I’m currently interested in maths and programming
+- 👀 I’m currently interested in the world of blockchain and cryptocurrencies
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning advanced python

 <!---
 siraj-ulhaq/siraj-ulhaq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.